mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/12/crfa-v2.md

 aliases:
     - /crfa-v2/
 ---
+_Update on March 2022, CRfAv2 got Knative service version 1.1.2 and ASM MCP can be installed via the Fleet API._

 [On July 2021]({{< ref "/posts/2021/07/crfa.md" >}}) I was blogging about Cloud Run for Anthos (CRfA), but today I will go through its new version, CRfA v2, and its new integration with Anthos Service Mesh (ASM).

 That's the same experience based on Knative like illustrated during this recent session about CRfA during Google Cloud Next 2021: